vlitejs/vlite/README.md

 ### Examples

-The project includes several examples of vLitejs implementation in the directory `examples`.
+The project includes several examples of `vlitejs` implementation in the directory `examples`.
 Run the following commands to build the assets for the examples:

 ```bash
 npm run build && npm run build:example